aikatz/sketch-city/docs/labs/lab2.md

 We decided to use a noninverting amplifier to increase the magnitude of our output signal.
 We chose a noninverting amplifier as opposed to an inverting amplifier so that we would not need to worry about supplying a negative voltage to our op amp rails.
 For a noninverting amplifier, the gain is given by the equation
 A_v = 1 + R_f/R_i

 where R_f is the feedback resistor between the output and the inverting input and R_i is the resistor between the inverting input and ground.
 Since our output is already fairly large, we chose to implement our amplifier with a gain of 3.
 To do this, we chose the resistor values R_f = 22 kΩ and R_i = 10 kΩ.

+<div style="text-align:center"> <img  width="370" height="220" src="../pictures/lab2/IR_circuit_amplifier.PNG"/> </div>

 Our actual output from the amplifier circuit did not quite have the gain of 3 that we expected.
 The gain seemed to vary between 2 and 3 depending on the magnitude of the input.
 We weren’t able to determine exactly why the gain fluctuated so much, but we suspect that it is most likely due to the transistors making up the op amp.
+The output from the op amp is shown as Ch2 in the pictures of the oscilloscope data.
 While we did not feel that this issue was sufficiently important to attempt to fix for this lab, it may be worthwhile later on to switch out our op amp so that the circuit behaves a little more predictably.

-<div style="text-align:center"> <img  width="370" height="220" src="../pictures/lab2/IR_circuit_amplifier.PNG"/> </div>

 Treasure         |  Oscilloscope
 :-------------------------:|:-------------------------: